 Once you’ve entered through one of these ports of entry, visitors taking advantage of the 72-hour or 144-hour transit visa in China must remain within the specified regions for each port that include:

 - Beijing, Tianjin, Hebei (Qinghuangdao, Shijiazhuang): Travelers entering each of these ports here can move freely among these three regions.

 - Shanghai, Jiangsu, Zhejiang: Travelers entering each of these ports may move freely within these provinces.

 - Guangzhou, Chengdu, Xi’an, Kunming, Wuhan, Chongqing, Changsha, Xiamen, Guilin, Harbin, Qingdao: Movement restricted to each of these city’s respective provinces (i.e. entering Chengdu gives you access to travel throughout Sichuan, entering Kunming gives you access to Yunnan, etc.).

-While it’s entirely possible to travel beyond these regions of movement without being stopped, any attempt to stay at a hotel or a security check will result in major fines, imprisonment, or expulsion from the country.
+It’s entirely possible to travel beyond these regions of movement without being stopped.
+However, any attempt to stay at a hotel or pass through a security check will result in major fines, imprisonment, or expulsion from the country.

 From the map above, you can clearly see not only which regions of China offer transit visas but also your region of movement.